gdbooks/LegacyOpenGL/Chapter8/README.md

-# Common Techniques
+# Optimization Techniques

 At this point you should be fairly comfortable with OpenGL.
 We've gone trough and done most of the things you would noramlly do on the job.
-But a lot of times we skipped best practices, especially in terms of performance to make the code easier to read.
+But a lot of times we skipped best practices, especially in terms of performance.
+This made the code easier to read, but more costly to execute.

 This section will focus on two things.
 How to optimize your rendering code to render more things faster, and how to load and manage resources; so you can render more interesting things.